1. Nexus Newsfeed: Cannabidiol may soon be used in the emergency room

 Writing in the journal Redox Biology, the researchers said, “We found that CBD significantly improved basal respiration, ATP-linked oxygen consumption rate, and the spare respiratory capacity, and augmented glucose consumption in OGD/R-injured neurons.”

 They concluded, “We propose, for the first time, that CBD stimulates glucose metabolism through the pentose-phosphate pathway to maintain the redox balance and energy conservation during neuronal ischemia/reperfusion injury.”
+The lawyers for product liability issues is whom you can consult to get legal help.

 Science continues to support the medicinal properties of cannabis.